hazel260802/lecole-fast-track-24/README.md

 yarn dev:server
 ```

-Your application will be available at `http://localhost:5173`.
+Your front-end application will be available at `http://localhost:5173`.
+Your back-end application will be available at `http://localhost:3000`.

 ## Building for Production